kartikuk/Hand_Scanner/README.md

 ## ❗ Notes
 - Ensure you have **Python 3.8+** installed.
 - If the `.h5` model file is missing, train the model first using `train.py` or download it from the provided source.
+- ⚠️This project needs Hardware devices like hand scanning sensors and UV sensors to make this project fully working!!
 ---

 ### 📩 Contributions & Issues